SF-WDI-LABS/take-home-coding-challenge-workshop/front-end/challenge-specific-rubric.md

     - use the correct components from that framework (e.g.: Bootstrap's navbar, perhaps navbar-collapse).

   - If not using a framework, use media queries to create responsive effect, and justify choice of breakpoint.

+  - Make changes in the mobile view that are consistent with UI design patterns - perhaps a hamburger menu, fewer images, etc.

-  - Bonus: Include a screenshot in the readme so it's easy to tell what was accomplished, at a glance.
+  - Bonus: Include screenshots in the readme so it's easy to tell what was accomplished, at a glance.

 **Demonstrate awareness of real-world technical development practices and concerns related to the target company, including testing and security.**

   - Reference existing GA site design.

   - Improve the page with a clear indication of whether we're looking at "for students", "for parents", or "for teachers."

-  - If using a framework like Bootstrap, add custom CSS to distinguish this site from others using the framework.

-  - Bonus: Describe basic user stories; that is, what should users be able to do with this navbar?